ISISComputingGroup/lewis-ess/docs/quickstart_guide/index.rst

     $ . myenv/bin/activate

-Usually, you would use this API to write a Python script, but for demo purposes we will just use the interactive client:
+Usually, you would use this API to write a Python script, but for demo purposes we will just use the interactive Python client:

 ::